Rob Friend: Germany

-During the 2007–08 season Friend scored 18 goals in 33 matches, making him Borussia Mönchengladbach's top scorer and the second top scorer in Bundesliga 2.
+During the 2007–08 season Friend scored 18 goals in 33 matches, making him Borussia Mönchengladbach's top scorer and the second top scorer in 2.
+Bundesliga.
 His team finished first and was promoted to the Bundesliga.

 On 17 August 2008, Friend scored in his first game in the Bundesliga, against VfB Stuttgart.
 After three years in Mönchengladbach, including two in the Bundesliga, Friend was sold from the club and was bought by the newly relegated Hertha BSC for €1.8 million.

 Friend made his debut and scored his first goal for Berlin on 14 August 2010 in a DFB-Pokal cup match versus Pfullendorf, the game ended as a 2–0 victory.
 Six days later he made his league debut for the team in a 3–2 victory over Rot-Weiß Oberhausen.
-On 12 September, Friend had a man of the match performance scoring 2 goals in a 3–1 home victory over Arminia Bielefeld at Olympic Stadium.
-Friend finished his first season with Hertha having scored 6 goals in 27 appearances in the 2.
+On 12 September, Friend had a man of the match performance scoring two goals in a 3–1 home victory over Arminia Bielefeld at Olympic Stadium.
+Friend finished his first season with Hertha having scored six goals in 27 appearances in the 2.
 Bundesliga and DFB-Pokal.
 He helped Hertha win the 2.
 Bundesliga gaining automatic promotion back to top-flight football.
 On the final day of the 2011 summer transfer window, Friend returned to the second division, joining the newly relegated Eintracht Frankfurt.
 He was close to re-joining Major League Soccer in the United States in January 2013, but despite interest from Vancouver Whitecaps FC Friend saw his contract to completion in Germany.